bramble-lang/bramble-lang/design/rfc/README.md

 to their final state.
 This will help manage full documentation of the Stet language.

-RFCs are named with the following pattern `<Issue>-<title>.md`, the `<Issue>` is the issue number associated with the GitHub issue that was created to track the particular RFC document.
+RFCs are named with the following pattern `rfc<Issue>-<title>.md`, the `<Issue>` is the issue number associated with the GitHub issue that was created to track the particular RFC document.
+The `rfc` prefix is so that the `README.md` document is at the top of any directory listing and is easily found.

 When an RFC is finalized and moved into active development, the name of the RFC is appended with `-accepted`.
 During development, if